 - d(p,q) is greater than or equal to 0

 - If d(p,q) = 0, then p = q

 - d(p,q) + d(q,r) is greater than or equal to d(p,r)

-Consider the 4-D mathematical space that is used to represent the spacetime obeying the laws of special relativity theory, namely Minkowski spacetime.
+To have a metric for a spacetime, we desire a definition of the distance between any two infinitesimally neighboring points in that spacetime.
+Less generally, consider an appropriate metric for the 4-D mathematical space that is used to represent the spacetime obeying the laws of special relativity theory, namely Minkowski spacetime.
 What’s an appropriate metric for this space?
-Well, if we were just interested in the space portiont of this spacetime, then the above 3-D Euclidean metric is fine.
-But we’ve asked a delicate question because the fourth dimension of this mathematical space is really a time dimension and not a space dimension.
-Here is the so-called Lorentzian metric or Minkowski metric for any pair of point events at (x’,y’,z’,t’) and (x,y,z,t) in Minkowskian 4-D spacetime:
+Well, if we were just interested in the space portion of this spacetime, then the above 3-D Euclidean metric is fine.
+But we’ve asked a delicate question because the fourth dimension of Minkowski’s mathematical space is really a time dimension and not a space dimension.
+Using Cartesian coordinates, the spacetime has the following Lorentzian metric (or Minkowski metric) for any pair of point events at (x’,y’,z’,t’) and (x,y,z,t):

 Δs2 = – (x’ – x)2 – (y’ – y)2 – (z’ – z)2 + c2(t’ – t)2